A new vision for Student Transportation in Ontario

 The Ontario government is rolling out a new bidding system for school bus contracts in Ontario that is causing havoc among bus drivers.
 This new Request for Proposals (RFP) system has forced large operators to give up routes, driven small, independent operators out of business and left dedicated drivers heading into summer wondering if they can return to their buses and their students in the fall.

-Unifor is the largest union in the school bus industry and has led efforts to address the RFP issue, including an in-depth report, Steering Clearing: Avoiding the RFP Trap, and meeting regularly with industry and Ontario government officials.
+Unifor is the largest union in the school bus industry and has led efforts to address the RFP issue, including an in-depth report, Steering Clear: Avoiding the RFP Trap, and meeting regularly with industry and Ontario government officials.

 Bus maintenance and repair work is being neglected as operators strive to keep costs down.
 A wave of job losses is sweeping across the province, having already affected hundreds of union and non-union workers in the past two years alone.